tock/book/src/course/root-of-trust/userspace-attack.md

 though, it might be useful to keep dumped information on system state to a minimum.
-As an example of this in Tock, we will modify the kernel's application fault policy to provide less information while still alerting the user that an applicaiton has faulted, keeping the more potentially sensitive details like MPU configurations for e.g. protected logs.
+As an example of this in Tock, we will modify the kernel's application fault policy to provide less information while still alerting the user that an application has faulted, keeping the more potentially sensitive details like MPU configurations for e.g. protected logs.

 To start, we'll need to open up our board definition in Tock: